d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 <aside class="notice"> Use this flag to narrow down your results.
 For example, selecting a common type might return multiple objects that are all of that type.
 If you want to modify the properties of only one of those objects, use the filter flag to narrow down results based on properties.</aside>

+- **---j, --json**

+Optionally include this flag if you wish to change the displayed output to JSON format.
+Preserving the JSON data structure makes the information easier to read.

 - **--path=PATH**

 Optionally set a starting point for data collection.
 If you do not specify a starting point, the default path will be `/rest/v1`.